bradeneliason/PumasDocs.jl/docs/src/basics/estimation.md

     - Bayesian methods find a posterior probability distribution for the parameters to describe the chance that a parameter has a given value given the data.

-The following section describes how to fit an NLME model in Pumas via the two methods.
+    The following section describes how to fit a NLME model in Pumas via the two methods.

 ## Defining Data for Estimation